AbhishekSinghPursuit/Fine-tune-tinyllama/README.md

 ### 1. Description of the dataset format and content.

-A custom dataset of HTML product snippets and their corresponding JSON representations, loaded from 'json_extraction_dataset_500.json'.
-Each entry includes an 'input' HTML snippet and an 'output' JSON object.
+A custom dataset of HTML product snippets and their corresponding JSON representations, loaded from `json_extraction_dataset_500.json`.
+Each entry includes an `input` HTML snippet and an `output` JSON object.
 The data is expected to be in a JSON file named `json_extraction_dataset_500.json`.

-### 2. How the data was preprocessed for fine-tuning.
+### 2. How the data was preprocessed for fine-tuning?

 The data is preprocessed by formatting each input-output pair into a conversational prompt structure.
 This involves combining the HTML `input` and the JSON `output` into a specific format that the language model is trained on, using system, user, and assistant roles.